15 Breakthrough Roles of Famous Actors

 5. Brad Pitt (Thelma & Louise)

 Often considered one of the most desirable men in the world it is nothing short of a trailblazing statement that his breakout role came in a movie which is now considered a feminist fable.
-‘Thelma and Louise’ starring Susan Sarandon and Geena Davis was a befitting reply to the patriarchal society who treats women as second class citizens and Brad Pitt was more of an eye candy in the film; a cowboy who hitchhikes with the two leading ladies and becomes a part of the narrative.
-Full credit goes to Brad Pitt for making the most of his brief role and emerging out as a star from the film.
+‘Thelma and Louise’, starring Susan Sarandon and Geena Davis, was a befitting reply to the patriarchal society that treats women as second-class citizens and Brad Pitt was more of an eye candy in the film: a cowboy who hitchhikes with the two leading ladies and becomes a part of the narrative.
+Full credit goes to Brad Pitt for making the most of his brief role and emerging as a star in the film.
 Despite being given limited screen time he succeeded in giving different identities to his role; be it a cowboy, felon, seducer or object of desire.
 Hollywood was impressed and he never looked back after this.

 4. Jennifer Lawrence (Winter’s Bone)